 As part of building good relationships with the public, officers routinely engage in conversations with residents.
 In these kinds of situations, you are always free to decline or end any conversation with an officer and walk away.

 If you think your encounter with a deputy was bias based, remain calm and ask the deputy the reason for the encounter.
 If you are not satisfied with the reason, respectfully ask the deputy for his/her name, ID number, and ask to speak with his/her supervisor.
-Please feel free to make a complaint if you feel you are a victim of bias based profiling with our command staff via email or call us at (386) 752-9212.
+Please feel free to make a complaint if you feel you are a victim of biased policing with our command staff via email or call us at (386) 752-9212.